geoscience-aman/sar-pipeline/docs/setup/developer_pixi.md

  pixi run -e dev pre-commit install
  ```

+ This will set up the [required git hook scripts](https://pre-commit.com/#3-install-the-git-hook-scripts).

 ## Developing with pixi
 There are a few things to keep in mind when using `pixi`: